 2. Place the Noisy Fridge inside of an Alcove (covered with Acoustic Panels)

 Finding a new place for your fridge you fridge can sometimes solve a lot of the problems.

-The best place would be a dent in the wall that you can cover with some acoustic foam panels like these later on.
+The best place would be a dent in the wall that you can cover with some acoustic panels like these later on.

 Placing these panels on the walls and ceiling of the alcove will help in reducing the noise coming from your fridge, but it will not reduce it completely.

 These panels are good at absorbing unwanted sound and dampening the vibrations coming from a fridge.

 3. Build a Wooden Case for Your Fridge